 5. Cornwall

-Cornwall is one of the most popular staycation spots in the country and is also a great place to retire.
+Cornwall is one of the most popular staycation spots in the country.
 Famous for its pristine beaches, beautiful countryside, and warm temperatures, Cornwall is, in many ways, the perfect place to retire.

-While all this beauty doesn’t come especially cheap, average house prices may not be as high as you expect, coming in at around £341,665.
+While all this beauty doesn’t come especially cheap, average house prices may not be as high as expected, coming in at around £332,306.
 Though, of course, this varies depending on location.

-As one of the safest counties in the UK, you can also rest assured there’s a low crime rate here.
+As one of the safest counties in the UK, you can also rest assured that the crime rate here is low.

 belfast

-Thanks to its cheap house prices, Belfast regularly makes lists of the best places to retire in the UK.
-The average house price in Belfast is about £211,225, which is far lower than in Britain – though the Northern Irish capital has much more going for it than just affordable housing.
+Thanks to its cheaper house prices, Belfast regularly makes lists of the best places to retire in the UK.
+The average house price in Belfast is about £178,000, far lower than those in Britain – though the Northern Irish capital has much more going for it than just affordable housing.

 Belfast is a vibrant, cosmopolitan, and compact city with a rich history and culture – and there are dozens of museums, theatres, pubs, and restaurants to visit.

-Though it’s by no means an unsafe city, the overall crime rate in Belfast in 2023 was higher than in the rest of County Antrim.
-This might be one of the reasons why some retirees decide to live outside Belfast in one of the many attractive villages that dot the coastline – such as Ballycastle, Glenarm, and Portstewart.
+Though it’s by no means an unsafe city, the overall crime rate in Belfast in 2025 was higher than in the rest of County Antrim.
+This might be one of the reasons why some retirees live outside Belfast in one of the many attractive villages that dot the coastline – such as Ballycastle, Glenarm, and Portstewart.

 If you enjoy exploring the great outdoors, the wider County Antrim has much to offer – from windswept beaches to craggy castles and, of course, the legendary Giant’s Causeway.

-If you’re planning on doing lots of hiking during your retirement, why not think about relocating to the Lake District?
+If you’re planning to do lots of hiking during your retirement, why not think about relocating to the Lake District?

-Known as a rambler’s paradise, this unique part of the country is home to England’s largest lake and highest mountain, and there are endless opportunities for outdoor adventure here.
+Known as a rambler’s paradise, this unique part of the country is home to England’s largest lake and highest mountain and endless opportunities for outdoor adventure.
 There are also lots of accessible walking trails (‘miles without stiles’) that allow people who are less mobile to enjoy country walks.

-There are also several excellent Michelin-starred restaurants and top hotels to visit in the area if you feel like treating yourself!
+Plus, there are several top hotels and excellent Michelin-starred restaurants to visit in the area if you feel like treating yourself.

-In spite of the popularity of this region, the cost of living in the Lake District is relatively low, and average house prices sit at around £296,330 – which is fairly reasonable for such a celebrated beauty spot.
+Despite this region’s popularity, the cost of living in the Lake District is relatively low, and average house prices sit at around £295,682 – which is fairly reasonable for such a celebrated beauty spot.

 The crime rate in rural areas here is low, though it’s much higher in Cumbria’s larger towns and cities like Workington and Carlisle.